levarowoyemi/Accelerating-Poutine-Production/README.md

 ### Using The Text Editor?
 1. Unzip the src.zip, and public.zip files.
-2. Open the command line
+2. Open the command line.
+Browse into folder containing the projects' files.
-3. To add any missing packages/dependancies, you will need to type "npm install".
+3. First, to add missing packages/dependancies, you will need to type "npm install".
-4. To get the app running in the browser while using a text editor, you will need to type "npm start".
+4. To get the app running in the browser while using a text editor, in the command line you will need to type "npm start".
 5. To run the test suite you will need to type "npm test".